huylenq/launchbar-menubar-search/README.md

 from Ted Wise: [Menubar Search](http://www.alfredforum.com/topic/1993-menu-search).

 ##Requirements
 Support for assisted device must be enabled and allowed.
-On OSX El Capitan (10.11) this is done in the System preferences -> Security & Privacy -> Accessibility.
+On OSX El Capitan (10.11) and later this is done in the System preferences -> Security & Privacy -> Accessibility.

 ##Screenshot